Authority Cited: Gentleman Instructed

 BKG Bio-tweet: Buckinghamshire Catholic family; St. Omer's College Jesuit; prolific writer; Gentleman Instructed pub. anonymously, popular

 Categories (list of works cited – preliminary) [BKG Note: one Gentleman Instructed cite added in 1773 Dict., indicated in bold italic below.
-The edition of the text used by SJ is unknown.
+The edition of the text used by SJ is unknown, however, Fleeman, in A Preliminary Handlist of Books associated with Dr. Samuel Johnson, lists the Eleventh Edition of the title below as item 54. and indicates it was inscribed by SJ: "This book was written by ____ Darrel, a Kentish Gentleman, of the Church of Rome."
 The quote from the First Dialogue is inexact, but captures the context.
-See the last line of the image below.
+See the last two lines of the image below.
 Perhaps from memory.

 Author name and dates: William Darrell (1651-1721)